 What’s Learn Dirt About?

-Learn Dirt serves as a knowledge base for soil-building and regenerative gardening techniques and information.
+Learn Dirt serves as a knowledge-base for regenerative gardening techniques and information.

 The purpose of this site is to inspire and teach people how to grow their own food regeneratively.